Pro Wrestling Illustrated: PWI 500

-PWI Women's 150
+PWI Women's 250

-PWI has published a list of the top female professional wrestlers each year since 2008 in a special edition magazine, the Women's 100 (formerly known as Female 50).
-As with the list of male professional wrestlers, PWI writers choose the position of the wrestler following a designated evaluation period starting from mid-June; anything a wrestler accomplished before or after that period is not considered.
-In 2018, after ten years of the list including 50 wrestlers, it was expanded to 100 and renamed from Female 50 to Women's 100 and expanded to 150 in 2021.
+PWI has published a list of the top female professional wrestlers each year since 2008 in a special edition magazine.
+As with the list of male professional wrestlers, PWI writers choose the wrestler's position following a designated evaluation period starting from mid-June; anything a wrestler accomplished before or after that period is not considered.
+The list was originally limited to 50 wrestlers and was referred to as the Female 50.
+It has since been expanded and renamed to Women's 100 in 2018, Women's 150 in 2021, and Women's 250 in 2023.

 PWI Tag Team 100

-PWI published a list of the top tag team in 2020.
-PWI writers choose the position of the wrestler following a designated evaluation period starting from October; a minimum of 10 matches or 4 months as a tag team is required.
+PWI has published a list of the top tag teams since 2020.
+PWI writers rank the wrestlers following a designated evaluation period starting from October; a minimum of 10 matches or 4 months as a tag team is required.
 The ranking included both male and female tag teams.